lady-h-world/My_Garden/reading_pages/Resplendent_Tree/rel1.md

 and aids in removing unnecessary variables in order to improve model efficiency.

 Association is a popular method for exploring data relationships.
-It appears between numerical variables, categorical variables, and mixed type of variables, revealing how these variables move together.
+It appears between numerical variables, categorical variables, and mixed types of variables, revealing how these variables move together.

 ### About the Data